MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/graphql/static-web-app-graphql/remote-deployment.md

 # 5. Deploy to Azure Static web app

-In this article, learn how to deploy a static web app to Azure with VS Code.
+In this article, learn how to deploy to Azure Static Web Apps with VS Code.

-The Static Web app pulls the information and files for deployment from GitHub using your fork of the samples repository.
+Azure Static Web Apps pulls the information and files for deployment from GitHub using your fork of the samples repository.

 ## Create a Static Web App in Visual Studio Code